 Former Wall Street Investment Manager’s Screening Strategy

 This week, we present the strategy used by the fund manager Peter Lynch.
 His approach capitalizes on the distinct advantage individual investors have over Wall Street and large money managers.
-Read on for how we identify stocks possessing the key characteristics Lynch looks for when selecting stocks and 25 current stock ideas from the AAII Lynch screen.
+Read on for how we identify stocks possessing the key characteristics Lynch looks for when selecting stocks and the 23 companies currently passing the AAII Lynch screen.
 The Lynch screening model has shown impressive long-term performance, with an average annual gain since 1998 of 8.0%, versus 5.7% for the S&P 500 index over the same period.
+Year to date, the Lynch screen is up 6.1%, slightly underperforming the S&P 500’s gain of 9.8% over the same period.

 13 Tips From Renowned Stock-Picker Peter Lynch